arohit-talari/venturo-electronics-analysis/README.md

 <h3 align="center">Analytical Assumptions</h3>

-- All year-over-year, seasonal, and monthly figures reflect the filtered dataset of **$63.8M** across **~51,026 customers** — excluding **3,353** records with missing order timestamps accounts for the **~$1.9M** discrepancy between the full data (**$65M**, **~52,000** customers) and filtered analysis.
+- All year-over-year, seasonal, and monthly figures reflect the filtered data of **$63.8M** across ~**51,026 customers**.
+Excluding **3,353** records with missing order timestamps accounts for the ~**$1.9M** discrepancy between the full data (**$65M**, ~**52,000** customers) and filtered analysis.
-- The customer retention rate analysis reflects a single cohort (2024→2025) — a point-in-time measure that should not be extrapolated as a multi-year retention trend.
+- The customer retention rate analysis reflects a single cohort (2024→2025).
+It is a point-in-time measure and should not be extrapolated as a multi-year retention trend.
-- The correlation between loyalty adoption rate and regional recovery rate is directional, not causal — fulfillment performance, product mix, and regional macroeconomic conditions may also contribute to recovery rate differences and have not been fully isolated.
+- The correlation between loyalty adoption rate and regional recovery rate is directional, not causal.
+Fulfillment performance, product mix, and regional macroeconomic conditions may also contribute to recovery rate differences and have not been fully isolated.
-- The macro narrative is inferred entirely from internal data patterns — external economic indicators were not incorporated and have not been validated against the findings presented here.
+- The macro narrative is inferred entirely from internal data patterns.
+External economic indicators were not incorporated and have not been validated against the findings presented here.

 <h3 align="center">Visualization Notes</h3>

-- The Product AOV Heatmap uses row-level scaling — color intensity reflects each product's performance relative to its own four-year range, not absolute AOV comparisons across products.
+- The Product AOV Heatmap uses row-level scaling, where color intensity reflects each product's performance relative to its own four-year range, not absolute AOV comparisons across products.
-- The three-chart Sales Performance panel displays monthly figures — trough values ($0.8M revenue, $472 AOV, 1,641 order volume) represent monthly lows, not annual totals.
+- The three-chart Sales Performance panel displays monthly figures, where trough values (**$0.8M** revenue, **$472** AOV, **1,641** order volume) represent monthly lows, not annual totals.
 Annual figures are sourced separately from the yearly growth rate analysis.